rakzcs/cookbook/soup/Broccoli & Cheddar soup vol.2.md

 2. **Make Roux:** Add flour and whisk until golden.
 Pour in stock, broccoli, carrots, and seasonings.
 Bring to a boil, then simmer until vegetables are cooked.
 3. **Add Dairy and Cheese:** Stir in half & half and cheddar cheese.
 Simmer for a minute.
 Adjust seasoning.
 4. **Serve:** Enjoy with toasted bread or in a bread bowl.

-This hearty soup is a perfect blend of cheesy goodness and nutritious vegetables, ideal for a satisfying meal.